 The morning continues as the night was; cold and devoid of dialogue.
-The dew‐covered grasses soak the front and sides of my leather sandals as I walk.
-Adanma marches through the grass, uncaring of the dew, the grass, even the very earth itself.
+The dewy grasses soak the front and sides of my leather sandals as I walk.
+Adanma marches through the grass, uncaring of the dew, grass, even the very earth itself.
 Things like that, it seemed, had become irrelevant to her a long time ago.
-I walk behind her, carrying the bundled-up pots, bowls, wrapper, and sleeping mat.
-Adanma, with a curt wave of her hand, had denied me from carrying hers and strapped them to her back also as we walked out of the forest.
-We should be out of it in about three hours.
-I regret not putting on my buba, as my singlet presents very little, if any warmth against the morning cold.
-My ankle‐length sokoto is of a quality but thin material, further heightening my chill.
+I walk behind her, carrying the bundled up pots, bowls, wrapper and sleeping mat.
+Adanma, with a curt wave of her hand, had denied me from carrying hers and strapped them to her back also, as we walk out of the forest.

-I shouldn’t have let the cold concern me much, for it was gone in less than two hours, threatening to be replaced by the most oppressive heat.
-The moisture laden air begins to thin out as our African sun appears in all its grandeur and severity and a thin film of sweat soon covers my face and arms, lightly soaking through my singlet.
-Adanma has long since taken off her ram skin cloak and tied it round her waist.
+The humid air begins to thin out as the sun appears in all its grandeur and severity, and soon a film of sweat covers my face and arms, lightly soaking through my inner vest.
+Adanma has since taken off her ram skin cloak and tied it round her waist.
 I walk behind, doing my best to ignore her and failing miserably.
-She glances back once and I choose that moment to suddenly find a far-off tree very alluring.
-She doesn’t look back again for most of the journey.
+She glances back once and I choose that moment to suddenly find a far-off tree alluring.
+She doesn’t look back again.

 As expected, we leave the confines of the forest well into the morning.
-The land slopes downwards as we keep walking, and Adanma brings out her map to ascertain we have come out at the right point.
-By the map, the village is still almost a hundred kilometres from this forest.
+The earth slopes downward as we keep walking, and Adanma brings out her map to ascertain we have come out at the right point.
+By the map, the village is still almost a hundred kilometres from the forest.
 Adanma sets down her load and turns to me.